 Who Investigates Concerns

 When a concern is filed, the matter is assigned a Judicial Advisor and Judicial Officer.
 The Judicial Officer is responsible for investigating the concern.
-Be aware that all information provided to the Judicial Officer is considered evidence, shared with the responding student, and eventually given to a panel if the concern results in a charge.
+Be aware that all information provided to the Judicial Officer is considered evidence, will be shared with the responding student, and eventually will be given to a panel if the concern results in a charge.

 For faculty, since the Judicial Officer is not an expert in your field or on the expectations of your class, it may be helpful for the Judicial Officer to meet and review the material with you to better understand the specific nature of your concern before meeting with the responding student.
 The Judicial Officer is more than willing to come to your office if a meeting is appropriate.

 Because many student-on-student Fundamental Standard situations are extremely sensitive, the Office of Community Standards encourages a student who is considering filing a Fundamental Standard concern to meet with the Judicial Advisor and Judicial Officer to discuss the process.